checkmarx-ltd/cx-flow/docs/CxConfigProvider.md

 # CxConfigProvider
-CxConfigProvider is a Configuration library used by CX-Flow,
-It reads configurations in a JSON or YAML formats from .checkmarx folder in a git repository
+CxConfigProvider is a Configuration library used by CxFlow.
+It reads configurations in a JSON or YAML formats from .checkmarx folder in the root of a git repository.

 ## Overview
-* implemented in plain Java
+* Implemented in plain Java
-* supports files in 2 formats: JSON and a YAML.
+* Supports files in 2 formats: JSON and a YAML.
-* can load files from .checkmarx folder in the root of a git repository.
+* Can load files from .checkmarx folder in the root of a git repository.
-* support for nesting configurations
+* Support for nesting configurations
-* can resolve parameters inside the configuration
+* Can resolve parameters inside the configuration

 ## Special notes on YAML
 ```yaml